 Introduction

-Pursuant to Resolution 428 (WRC-19), this contribution provides some updates to the WD-Draft CPM Text for WRC-23 AI 1.7 on a possible new AMS(R)S allocation to accommodate the relay of VHF communications in 117.975-137 MHz frequency band.Attachment: 1
+Pursuant to Resolution 428 (WRC-19), this contribution provides some updates to the WD-Draft CPM Text for WRC-23 AI 1.7 on a possible new AMS(R)S allocation to accommodate the relay of VHF communications in 117.975-137 MHz frequency band.

+The United States of America supports a new primary AMS(R)S allocation in the 117.975-136 MHz frequency band, under Resolution 428 (WRC-19), limited to relaying voice-only aeronautical air traffic control communications, based on studies conducted in WP 5B to-date.
+Additionally, satellite datalink applications using the AMS(R)S allocation within a portion of the frequency band 117.975-137 MHz may be considered by a future competent world radiocommunication conference.

+Attachment: 1

 ATTACHMENT